The Project

 A big thanks to Ports of Jersey & Geomarine for allowing us access to dive and survey the area.

-We have been chosen as one of the Ports of Jersey’s four charity partners for 2022-2024.
+We are proud to say we have been chosen as one of the Ports of Jersey’s charity partners since 2022.